miguelPerezOntiveros/framework/README.md

 # framework 1.5
 ### TODO
 - improve documentation
-- uploads folder is not being created so no images can be uploaded.
 - I should look into extending the projects from within, issuing create table statements
 - I should allow for back and forward browser button functionality at index.php (you can't currently reach the same tab you were on)
 - I shouldnt be changing the actual file names on image uploads